codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/build-an-image-from-a-different-git-repository.md

 We assume you already forked this repo and create a service for it

-1. Open the service and add new pipeline
+1. Open the service and add new pipeline.
-2. Switch to Use YML build
+2. Switch to Use YML build.
 3. Change the YML File Location to be ./codefresh.git.clone.example.yml
 4. Under Environment variables fill the next variables:
  - GIT_TOKEN your personal access token that you generated on GitHub